pelayoarbues/quartz/content/writing/My failure resume.md

 Top DS Failures:
 - Inability to reproduce the code and get the same results in a research paper as part of my thesis.
 I learnt the importance of using version control, saving intermediate results and managing development environment dependencies well.
 - Negative valuations in a production property valuation model.
 Yes, I could do that!
 That was a big relief for the people in my team.
 I learned the importance of model monitoring, how to analyse model behaviour when inputs take extreme values, and how to be wary of tree models.
 - Putting the engineering team in a sweat.
-DBScan, developing a clustering algorithm without thinking about the production release and availability of the library in Spark.
+I had to cluster users' geolocations and thought DBScan was a good fit.
+I did not think about the production release and availability of the library in Spark.
 As a consultant, I was asked to solve a problem and didn't ask about the technical context, volumetrics or anything else.
 - Business intrusion.
 In more than one project, I didn't know how to deal with business constraints.
 We delivered data of dubious quality, which reduced our credibility, and also created a huge technical debt because we were not allowed to version the reports, so you had to carry one of them around with you historically.